.

 The Problem and Healthcare’s Response

-A survey by the American Society of Clinical Pathology (ASCP) highlights the issue, with 71.4% of pathologists reporting they’ve experienced burnout symptoms and nearly 33% saying it’s a current problem.
-At the same time, the clinical lab industry faces a staggering shortfall of approximately 25,000 medical technologists, a number that continues to decline.
+A survey by the American Society of Clinical Pathology underscores the severity of the challenge: 71.4% of pathologists report experiencing burnout symptoms, with nearly one-third expressing that burnout is a current concern.
+Concurrently, the clinical laboratory industry is grappling with an estimated shortage of 25,000 medical technologists, a gap that continues to widen.

 These challenges are compounded by the lingering effects of the COVID-19 pandemic, rising supply costs, and looming reimbursement cuts, all of which pose serious threats to laboratory operations.